robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/account-promotion-ad-extension.md

 **Delete:** Read-only

 ## <a name="status"></a>Status
-Represents the association status between the campaign and the ad extension.
+Represents the association status between the account and the ad extension.

 Possible values are *Active* and *Deleted*.
-If the ad extension is associated with the campaign, this field's value is *Active*.
+If the ad extension is associated with the account, this field's value is *Active*.

 **Add:** Read-only
 **Delete:** Required.
 The Status must be set to *Deleted*.